terug Code for photograph:

 - When the surface is bumpy, ABS will sometimes engage too soon: it gets disturbed.
 That means scary moments on roads with bad surfaces (in the mountains for instance), because you suddenly have no brakes.

 - In loose gravel, sand, grass, or any of such surfaces, ABS prevents you from braking at all.
 You can switch off the ABS of a BMW GS, but you have to stop, switch off the contact, and switch it on again.
-On other motorcycles, you can't switch off ABS at all.
+On many other motorcycles, you can't switch off ABS at all.

 - Some ABSses have stoppie-intelligence.
 When they notice that the rear wheel gets too light, the ABS looses the front brake.
 That means that your front wheel suddenly seems to slide forward while it wasn't near locking at all.
 Especially going down in the mountains, braking before a corner, it happens regularly, and I can tell, from personal experience, that it feels terrible.